 Here's a quick rundown of some of the key points to include in your contract review checklist:

 - Does the contract accurately describe the negotiated agreement?

 - Is the duration of the contract clear, including any expiration dates and break clauses?

 - What are the payment terms and triggers?
 What are the payment dates and are they accurate?

 - Are there any terms that could be open to interpretation?

 - Are there terms in place for the termination and renewal of the contract?

 - Is there an agreed mechanism in place for the resolution of any disputes?

-This list is far from exhaustive, but it does provide a few good places to start with a contract review, even if you're a legal expert.
+This list is far from exhaustive, but it does provide you with a contract review checklist to start with during a contract review, even if you're a legal expert.

 Why Are Contract Reviews Important?